 Submitting an A+ Presentation Abstract, Even About Statistics

-As chair of the Lean and Six Sigma World Conference this year, I reviewed every abstract submitted and was able to experience things from the other side of the process.
-Now, with the submission period upon us for the Minitab Insights Conference, I thought I'd share some insights on submitting an A+ speaking submission.
+When I served as chair of the Lean and Six Sigma World Conference, I reviewed every abstract submitted and was able to experience things from the other side of the process.
+Now, with the Minitab Insights Conference coming up, I thought I'd share some insights on submitting an A+ speaking abstract.

 Tell A Story